MicrosoftDocs/defender-docs/defender-xdr/security-copilot-in-microsoft-365-defender.md

 Copilot helps security teams quickly assess and understand suspicious files with [file analysis](copilot-in-defender-file-analysis.md).
 Copilot provides a file's summary, including detection information, related file certificates, a list of API calls, and strings found in the file.

 :::image type="content" source="/defender/media/copilot-in-defender/file-analysis/copilot-defender-file-analysis-hide-small.png" alt-text="Screenshot of the file analysis results in Copilot in Defender with the Hide details option highlighted." lightbox="/defender/media/copilot-in-defender/file-analysis/copilot-defender-file-analysis-hide.png":::

+### Investigate identities immediately

+Quickly assess a user’s risk by generating an [identity summary](security-copilot-defender-identity-summary.md) with Copilot.
+Identify when an identity is at risk or suspicious with contextualized information about a user’s role and role changes, sign in behaviors, devices signed in to, and relevant contact information.

 ### Write incident reports efficiently